-E. Applicants proposing to provide a complete comprehensive cancer center may provide an alternative need methodology.
+B. Applicants meeting the criteria contained in this section for a complete comprehensive cancer center may provide an alternative need methodology at the sole discretion of the Authority.
 The applicant shall demonstrate, with specificity, that there is an unmet need for the proposed MRT services within the proposed service area, that the proposed services will not have a negative impact on the community by significantly limiting the availability and viability of other services or providers, and that the proposed services are the most cost effective alternative.
 In developing the service area and need methodology, the applicant may submit testimony or documentation based upon national data or statistics or upon projections generally relied upon by professionals engaged in health planning for the development of health services.
-After its evaluation of the alternative need methodology, the Authority may, at its sole discretion, reject the alternative need methodology if it is determined that the methodology is not reasonable.